lewishbass/nervous-energy/README.md

 - [+]Netlify backend implementation
 - [+]Login page design and functionality
 - [+]Authentication context setup
-- [ ]Deload modals when not in user and animation is done, WAIT FOR LOAD ON ANIMATION
+- [+]Deload modals when not in user and animation is done, WAIT FOR LOAD ON ANIMATION
 - [+]User Data backend
 - [+]User profile editors
-- [ ]log out on token expiration
+- [+]log out on token expiration
 - [ ]Friend Management - requires friend request notifications
 - [ ]Book downloads
 - [ ]Messaging and social dashboard